openshift-pipelines/pipelines-as-code/pkg/provider/gitlab/README.md

 - Get files via APIs
 - Webhook via api token attached to repo secret
 - Auto secret attached for git-clone support on private repo.
-- Private instance is supported via the Repository CR on `spec.provider.url` i.e:
+- Private instance is supported, the private instance is not required to be specified in config since auto detect but if for whatever reason you want to set another api url you can do this on Repository :

   ```yaml
   kind: Repository